Hung Jury in Second Degree Murder Trial

-The second degree murder trial of Jeremy Hall in Welland, Ontario ended in a mistrial on June 2, 2015 after the jury failed to reach a unanimous verdict following six days of deliberations.
+The second degree murder trial of Jeremy Hall in Welland, Ontario ended in a hung jury mistrial on June 2, 2015 after the jury failed to reach a unanimous verdict following six days of deliberations.

 Today, the Welland Crown Attorney’s office announced that they would re-prosecute Mr. Hall, a decision which would cost Canadian tax payers hundreds of thousands of dollars in court and prosecutorial expenses.
 It does not appear that they plan to prosecute any other party at this time.

 Click the link here to read more about Mr. Hall’s trial in the National Post:

 If you would like to leave us a review on Google, you can do so by clicking this link.